amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 function merge(a = [], b = []) {
   const merged = [];

-  for (let ai = 0, bi = 0; ai < a.length || bi < b.length;) {
+  // merge elements on a and b in asc order.
+Run-time O(a + b) for (let ai = 0, bi = 0; ai < a.length || bi < b.length;) {
     if(ai >= a.length || a[ai] > b[bi]) {
       merged.push(b[bi++]);